bahmanpnn/bahmanpnn/README.md

 ### Hi,I'm Bahman Pournazari and interested in Python,Django and web developing

-<h3> I’m currently learning Advanced Django topics.I will be happy to connecting with other developers and talk about developing; specially fields that i am active in!</h3>
+<h3> I’m currently learning Advanced Django topics.I will be happy to connecting with other developers and talk about coding; specially fields that i am active in!</h3>

 🌐 [http://bahmanpn.pythonanywhere.com](http://bahmanpn.pythonanywhere.com)